xforever1313/troopstories.shendrick.net/_posts/2019-12-24-thunderstormatthunderbird.md

 So, we begin our wet trek through the woods to shelter.
 The closet shelter was the Seneca lodge; which had a basement.
 Just thinking back through this walk through the woods, I remember all of our ponchos of various colors blowing around in the wind.
 The trees were dimly illuminated by our lanterns and flashlights, but was otherwise pitch black.
 The only other light we saw was when lightning struck, and for a brief second, it was like daylight.
 It was spooky, we walked these trails every day, but at night it looked completely unfamiliar.
 We were all afraid, including the adults.

 The trails were basically a stream because of all of the rain.
 Some spots of it were so deep, they seemingly became small ponds.
 In spite of our terror, however, we managed to have one funny moment.
-Jake wore white New Balance sneakers.
+Jim wore white New Balance sneakers.
 He took a mis-step into a really deep muddy puddle.
 When he took another step, his shoe came off.
 He laughs to himself, but then starts to notice that his shoe is starting to sink into the mud.
 "Oh Crap!" he says as he stumbles to grab his shoe and puts it back on.
 Yeah, his shoes weren't white anymore after that.

 After what seems like hours during the most terrifying walk in my life, we arrive at the Seneca lodge.
 We then hurry into the basement.
 The basement is full of bunks that we all sat on, waiting for the storm to pass.
 There were scouts from several other sites down there as well.
 I don't know if the entire camp was in the basement, but we were very cramped down there.
 The camp staff start singing songs to pass the time and calm us down (it didn't work, at least on me).